DmitryMyadzelets/ization/README.md

 # Usage

-When one dictionay is provided, as it happens on client-side:
+When one dictionary is provided, as it happens on client-side:
 ```js
 const { dictionary } = require('ization')
 const t = dictionary({